- Research Assistant Professor, Department of Philosophy

 - “The Antinomy Structure of Kant’s Transcendental Dialectic.”
 Accepted for publication, but the revision and projected submission of this work is now part of a larger research project.

 - The research — and the writing — that are deeply on my heart have been significantly delayed due to an intensive, protracted, and ongoing battle with the effects of a previously undiagnosed case of chronic Lyme disease.
-See the accompanying letter for a brief summary of this battle.
 The work, nevertheless, continues as strength is given.

 Other Outside Service